DavoDC/CITS3003_Template/README.md

 4. **Rename/edit/compile/execute your code within that Lab folder**
 <br /> (e.g. For Lab 1, Work within the `Lab1` folder, Rename `example1.cpp` so you get: `CITS3003\Lab1\q1circle.cpp`).

-## General Usage Instructions
-- There are text files throughout the folder structure to guide you.
-- I have included only one Makefile (in `Lab1`) to make editing it for me easier.
-You'll have to copy it to where you need it.
-- You shouldn't need to edit or compile anything in the `LAB_DWL` folder (including sub-folders).
-- With this system, you’ll always have a copy of the original lab files:
-   - So you don’t need to re-download `labs-examples.zip`.
-   - You are free to change the code however you want in your Lab folders.
-- See `Example_of_Used_Folder_Structure.txt` for an example of a used template.

 ## Important Note for Mac Users
 - The folder structure will work just fine for you.